History Files

 Bilalama

-Eshnunna appears to maintain close contacts with Elam, although it seems not to be subject to any conquest by the Elamites.
+Eshnunna appears to maintain close contact with Elam, although it seems not to be subject to any conquest by the Elamites.
+Possibly Isin's influence in this region remains strong.

 Ishar-Ramashshu